 The Excise Duty point does not apply when excise goods are:

-- sold duty-free to entitled passengers (travelling to a non-EU destination)
+- sold duty-free to entitled passengers (travelling to a non-UK and non-EU destination)

 - removed to another export shop in the same port or airport

 - returned to the original supplying general and distribution excise warehouse

 - removed under special conditions approved individually by us

 Providing you follow the correct removal procedures, these goods will retain their duty-suspended status.